znbdev/springboot-swagger-project/README.md

 springboot-swagger-project
 -----
-This is a springboot swagger example.
+This is a springboot swagger RESTful API example.

 # How to run